top of page

 *indicates available for sale

-A natural corollary to painting en plein air is inventing the capriccio landscape in the studio.
-These reinterpretations of familiar and unfamiliar places transform the real into the fantastical.
-For me they are also opportunities to invest an allegorical meaning in an architectural landscape.
+A natural parallel to painting en plein air is inventing the capriccio landscape in the studio.
+These capricious reinterpretations of familiar and unfamiliar places transform the real into the fantastical.
+For me they are also opportunities to imagine an allegorical meaning in an architectural landscape.

 I contributed two chapters to Lucien Steil's collection of essays The Architectural Capriccio: Memory, Fantasy and Invention (Routledge).
 Wikipedia cites my definition of four themes of the capriccio.